 Do you think this came as a result of the pandemic because a lot of artistes have been saying the pandemic blessed them with time to create.
 Do you think the creation of Empress was partly due to the pandemic?

 The catch to it is that I actually was already recording Empress as of February this year 2020 and we had booked tickets and we went all the way to Amsterdam to go and record this album and we mixed sounds with Dutch producers.
 But what this Covid period did for us when we finally came back home is that it allowed us time to finally dot our ‘Ts’ and cross our ‘Is’ on the music and really listen, take time to simmer.
-But as far as creativity, I don’t think I record as much as I normally would because now with this restricted environment, for me, I am more inspired by my environment, being able to move round, see people, meet people, hear their stories, be in their stories.
+But as far as creativity, I don’t think I record as much as I normally would because now with this restricted environment, for me, I am more inspired by my environment, being able to move around, see people, meet people, hear their stories, be in their stories.
 And with this restriction of movement, there’s less creativity, not like there's no creativity at all, there’s just less.

-On Yoyoyo, you were like a social commentator, and you were pointing out accountability issues of young people, would you like to speak more on that?
+Getting into the album, on Yoyoyo, you were like a social commentator, and you were pointing out accountability issues of young people, would you like to speak more on that?

 Even old people are guilty of this.
 So I literally assumed the role of social commentator, in my head.
 A lot of people are happening these days in the name of relationships.
 I think some guys just wake up one day and think I’m going to destroy about 7 girls’ lives and some women also wake up in the morning and say I’m going to destroy 5 guys' lives, whether married or unmarried, I don’t care.
 I think some people literally just do that, like it makes them feel good so I decided to write a song about it to tell them, ‘we see you and we hail you, we have never seen anybody like you’.